levitatingpineapple/atreus/README.md

 ![image](docs/photos/4.jpg)

 - There are two openings controller's LEDs.
-They can be filled with a dab of hot-glue before the print is removed form the bed to get a diffused look.
+They can be filled with a dab of hot-glue before the print is removed form the bed to get a more diffused look *...for science, you monster.*